mystoragebox/Folder_Structure/Music_Folder.md

 `Soundtracks\The Best Movie Album In The World Ever (2008)[flac]\1-01 - Goo Goo Dolls - Iris.flac`
 > `<compilation folder>\<Album> (<Year>)[<.Ext>]\<Disc#>-<Track> - <Artist> - <Title>`
 ## Single Tracks Templates
 You may have single tracks laying around in your storage.
-I have made two kinds of sorting, I use the decade folder sorting system. `[Mixed]` in this context shows that there are different types of music files; flac, mp3 etc.
+You can choose between two kinds of sorting. `[Mixed]` in this context shows that there are different types of music files; flac, mp3 etc.
 ### Single Tracks by Decade
 `Various Tracks\1980-1989[Mixed]\Aswad - Don't Turn Around.flac`
 > `<compilation folder>\<Decade>[Mixed]\<Artist> - <Title>`